Academic Excellence Conference - FAQ for Project Mentors

 How soon can I and my mentee expect to hear from the AEC Selection Committee?

-You and your mentee will hear from the Selection Committee the week of December 9, 2013.
+You and your mentee will hear from the Selection Committee on Friday, December 16, 2016.

 What happens after the AEC Selection Committee reviews student proposals?